Pelham Bay Naval Training Station

-Pelham Bay Naval Training Station was a World War I-era United States Navy training facility located in Pelham Bay Park's Rodman's Neck in the Bronx.
-Located near City Island, and Westchester county, it was operational from 1917 to 1919.
+Pelham Bay Naval Training Station was a World War I-era United States Navy training facility located on Rodman's Neck, a peninsula at Pelham Bay Park in the Bronx, New York City.
+Located near City Island and Westchester County, it was operational from 1917 to 1919.

 History

 Prior to the creation of the Pelham Bay Naval Training Station, a national guard base was set up in the heart of Pelham Bay Park.

 The 280 acre site was designed by the architectural firm of Ewing & Allen and included a ninety acre hospital.

 The camp also featured entertainment facilities provided by the Knights of Columbus, the Y.M.C.A., and other organizations including the American Red Cross and the American Library Association.

 Curriculum

 The camp offered a number of sequential training courses, with mastery of a given course being required to advance to the next one.